 Subscribe to get our latest product updates, best practices and tips to grow your nonprofit.

 Most federally tax-exempt organizations are required to file an annual tax return with the Internal Revenue Service called the Form 990.
 If you’re a development officer for a nonprofit, it’s unlikely that the responsibility for completing the Form 990 falls to you.
 But, it’s good to know the basics and be prepared to provide certain information that your tax preparer will need.

 Some versions of the Form 990 require a list of all donors who gave $5,000 or more to your organization in the past year.
-(Note: Be sure that your preparer completes the forms correctly to ensure that your donors’ names and address are not publicly disclosed.
+(Note: Be sure that your tax preparer completes forms correctly to ensure that your donors’ names and addresses are not publicly disclosed.
 See IRS guidance.)
 If you’re using Little Green Light as your donor management system, we offer instructions on how to run that report here.
 It’s a good idea to have this list prepared in advance so your tax preparer isn’t waiting on it.
 You can also check with them to see if they’re relying on you for any other required information.

 The Form 990 is a required annual filing for most organizations, which gives you the opportunity to be prepared when your organization’s deadline comes around.
 Making room for it in your workplan and understanding what information you’ll need to provide will prevent the Form 990 from becoming an annual headache for you.

 Ready to try LGL?
 Get your first 30 days free.
 No credit card required.